Jacob Shames: Back to normal

 That air of calm emanating throughout Yost Ice Arena?
 It’s not an illusion.

-For Michigan, things are back to normal.
+For Michigan, this is exactly how things are supposed to be.

 Shames can be reached at email@example.com or on Twitter @Jacob_Shames.